JJOSEFIN/BarSelfService/README.md

 ## API

 The backend API for drinks is located at http://claremontbarwebapi.azurewebsites.net.
 To browse available endpoints, go to http://claremontbarwebapi.azurewebsites.net/Help.
-Focus on the `get/Products` endpoint at first, to get all available drinks, and look into other endpoints later if you have the time.
+The `get/Products` is probably the only endpoint you are going to use, as there is no API support for adding to cart/purchasing products.

 ## You're the boss